Table of Contents

 - Withdrawal lasts 24-72 hours.

 - No serious cognitive or psychotic symptoms, and no seizures.

 For moderate to severe AUD the detox process follows this timeline:

 - Symptoms begin 2-8 hours after you stop drinking.

 - Symptoms include all the above plus increased blood pressure, confusion, fever, insomnia, irritability, disorientation, anxiety, hallucinations, memory problems, and tremors.

 - The DTs may begin on days 2-4 and would require hospitalization.
 The symptoms include severe disorientation, agitation, hallucinations, and potentially seizures.

 - Withdrawal will last about one week.
 If the DTs are present, symptoms can persist for two weeks.

 Opiate detox.
 Detox follows a fairly predictable pattern with the first symptoms appearing between 6-12 hours after the last dose.
 Symptoms will peak between 24-48 hours and then begin to subside.
-An opiate detox is complete in 5-7 days, however lasting effects can linger, known as PAWS.
+Opiate detox is complete in 5-7 days, however, lasting effects can linger, known as PAWS.
 Symptoms can include:

 - G.I. distress.